The Thomas Pages homepage

 1 John 2:26-27.

-Therefore, as He was in the world so are His own in the world,
+Therefore, as He was in this world so are His own in this world,

-This Kingdom mystery, already foreseen in Christ's words to the embryo-church concerning the discipline of reconciliation (Mat.18:15-20) became a new spiritual organism in the earth (Eph.
-3:4-6,9-10).
+This Kingdom mystery, already foreseen in Christ's words to the embryo-church concerning the discipline of reconciliation (Matthew 18:15-20) became a new spiritual organism in the earth (Ephesians 3:4-6,9-10).
 For this reason Jesus said –

 "there I am in their midst" (Matt.18:20).